The information on this page was provided by the law school.

 - Law, Technology, and the Creative Arts, including environmental law, health law, and intellectual property law;

 - Litigation and Alternative Dispute Resolution, including mediation and negotiation; and

 - Public Interest Law, including family law, critical race theory, women’s rights, and more.

-LLM students can apply for internships during their second semester or after graduation (Optional Practical Training).
-UC Law student externs have been placed at Procter & Gamble, Kroger Company, Macy’s, Fifth Third Bank, Cincinnati Public Schools, Legal Aid, the Domestic Violence Clinic, Children’s Law Center, and many more.
+At Cincinnati Law, LLM students have a number of opportunities to get work experience.
+LLM students can apply for internships (which we call “externships”) and legal clinics during their second semester.
+UC Law student externs have been placed at General Electric, City of Cincinnati, Squire Patton Boggs, Fifth Third Bank, Cincinnati Public Schools, Legal Aid, and many more.

 LLM students will arrive on campus two weeks before regular classes begin so that they can participate in an orientation program.
 This program will introduce students to the community, the university, and the College of Law.
 It will also preview strategies for success in a US law school classroom, with instruction given on common US and US university etiquette.

 During this time students will also be given a chance to network with each other, JD students, faculty, and local judges and lawyers.

 Scholarships are available.
 No special application is required.
 If you are interested in a scholarship, please let us know by sending an email requesting consideration to email@example.com.

 Our Scholarship Guarantee: If you request a scholarship and are admitted to the Cincinnati Law LLM Program for Fall 2019, we promise that we will give you a partial scholarship to reduce the cost of your tuition.